patryk-bernasiewicz/rpg-game/backend/README.md

 # RPG Game - backend

 This is a backend for an RPG game project.
-It's built with Node.js, Express, TypeScript, MariaDB and TypeORM.
+It's built with Node.js, Express, TypeScript, MariaDB and Prisma.
 It's based partially on standard HTTP requests (for authorization/authentication) and WebSockets.

 ## Table of contents